 More broadly, the project demonstrates how an approach grounded in rhetoric can help humanists to productively engage with scientific researchers.

-I’m an associate professor of English and Comparative Literature at the University of North Carolina, Chapel Hill, where I have taught courses in science writing, women’s rhetorics, rhetorical theory, and composition pedagogy since 2005.
+I’m professor of English and Comparative Literature at the University of North Carolina, Chapel Hill, where I have taught courses in science writing, women’s rhetorics, rhetorical theory, and composition pedagogy since 2005.

 I earned my Master’s and PhD in English from Pennsylvania State University in 2005.
 Before that, I earned my Bachelor’s of Arts in English at Glendon College, York University, in Toronto, Ontario, Canada in 2000.